maudeve-it/W25Qxxx_QUADSPI_CompactEL/2_ExternalLoader/README.md

 <br>

 # 2) Creating a <i>low-RAM-demanding</i> EXTERNAL LOADER for STM32CubeProgrammer and STM32CubeIDE
-External Loader is a plug-in for STM32CubeProgrammer allowing to read/write an external memory through an STM32 uC.<br>
+External Loader is a plug-in for STM32CubeProgrammer/CubeIDE allowing to read/write an external memory through an STM32 uC.<br>
-Following the below instruction you can create an External Loader for a W25Q connected to a QuadSPI adding it then to CubeProgrammer and CubeIDE.<br>
+Following the below instruction you can create an External Loader for a W25Q connected to a QuadSPI, adding it then to CubeProgrammer and CubeIDE.<br>

 ## "How to" create an External Loader for a specific project:
 <ul>
-After defining the CubeMX configuration details of your project with a flash memory via QuadSPI (e.g., having already set the QuadSPI mode and other necessary details for managing the flash memory)<br><br>
+After defining the CubeMX configuration details of your project with a flash memory via QuadSPI (e.g., having already set the QuadSPI mode and other details for managing the flash memory)<br><br>
 <li><b>Create a new project in CubeIDE</b>.<br>
 Give the project a name with this format:<br> "external flash used"_"uC or board name"_"oprional: other info, if any, - e.g. QSPI port, mode, bank, etc."<br>